 Finally, consider the finish.
 You will find that for most people, this is where the interior decorating aspect enters the picture.
 Polished chrome is arguably the most traditional finish but other styles are gaining in popularity.

 For example, you see more examples of polished brass, brushed nickel, bronze, and even black all the time.

 The bottom line here is that it is not simply one or two things that you will need to take in consideration, but the totality of the several different aspects of the different models you will look at.

-This combination of choices will ultimately determine your dollar outlay at the checkout counter and the amount of periodic maintenance you can expect to be facing in the future.
+When choosing bathroom and kitchen faucets, this combination of options will ultimately determine your dollar outlay at the checkout counter and the amount of periodic maintenance you can expect to be facing in the future.